Wednesday 16 December 2015

 Gunby Hall II: The Church of St Peter

-Beyond the Victorian shrubbery at the far end of the garden at Gunby Hall sits the parish church of St Peter - alone it feels among the great fields of pasture.
+Beyond the Victorian shrubbery at the far end of the garden at Gunby Hall sits the parish church of St Peter - alone, it feels, among the great fields of pasture.
 The village is nowhere to be seen.
-In fact I don't think there's a village at all, just a few houses sitting uncomfortably along the very busy A 158.
+In fact I don't think there's a village at all, just a few houses sitting uncomfortably along the very busy A158.

 St Peter's is a relatively small, aisleless Victorian church built 1868-70 by James Fowler of Louth, replacing an earlier Georgian structure.
 A comfortable estate church, it has a porch to the south and vestry etc to the north.
 James Fowler, 1828-92, was a prolific provincial architect, the restorer of many churches in the north of the county and builder also of churches at Binbrook, Hatton and Spridlington.
 Perhaps his greatest work is the enormous church of St Swithun in Lincoln, built between 1869 and 1887 for the Lincoln industrialist Alfred Shuttleworth.